 Thank you for looking at the ITCA (GBR) website.
-My name is Martin Cooper, and I am the current Chair of ITCA (GBR).
+My name is Sam Norton, and I am the current Chair of ITCA (GBR).
 This is the UK arm of the International Topper Class Association.

 The Topper has been a mainstay of UK dinghy clubs for many years.
 International Olympic sailors have cut their teeth sailing a Topper.
 As a class we are very lucky to be part of the RYA Pathway.
 This provides us with part funding for high quality training for sailors – supporting their development as sailors for life.

 As a class association, we provide a competitive racing series at venues across the UK.
 This allows the sailors to experience different types of conditions for both tidal and non-tidal sailing.
 Supporting the events is a great team of dedicated volunteers; providing on and off water support and advice for both sailors and parents alike.